ChristianLobaugh/sanity-plugin-dashboard-widget-amplify/README.md

     "path": "src/dashboardConfig.js"
   }
   ```
-3. Create or update the `src/dashboardConfig.js` file using the webhook URL for your site:
+### 3.Create or update the `src/dashboardConfig.js` file using the webhook URL for your site:

 ```javascript
 export default {